SpencerNaar/LIS545BFinal/README.md

-3. Data & Metadata Profile: USGS Water Mission Area NSDI Node [Pending To Do Addition for Final Project: provide a brief discussion of what programs might be needed to read these file formats.
+3. Data & Metadata Profile: USGS Water Mission Area NSDI Node [Pending Addition Needed for Final Project: provide a brief discussion of what programs might be needed to read these file formats.
 Given that this collection includes a number of formats, some of which are more obscure (e.g. prj), this would be a useful detail for potential users]